Ashish2468/NuTom-App/README.md

-# react-native-popup-ui
+# NuTom App

-A simple and fully customizable React Native component that implements a popup UI.
+This is the app of Nutom which is an EdTEch Start Up

-- Easy to customize, has prop to change background color
+- Easy to Use
-- Function to close automatically
+- Firebase Linked Form
-- Receives callback prop to set button action
+- 2 Carousel

 ## Main App